spacemeshos/testnet-guide/more.md

-# Diving In
+# Learning More

-Follow these guides to learn more about how to use the wallet, how to get ready for the mainnet launch and more...
+Additional resources:

 - [Testnet FAQ](faq.md)
 - [Testnet System Requirements](requirements.md)

-## Additional Testnet Guides
+## Testnet Guides

+Follow these guides to learn more about how to use the wallet, how to get ready for the Spacemesh Mainnet launch and more...

 - [Using your wallet](wallet.md)
 - [Sending coins](send_coin.md)
 - [Getting coins](get_coin.md)